 If you want to know how to influence biomechanics, cognition, and the nervous system with one main tool for your patients, then incorporate breathing into your practice.
-And do it in a way that gives your patients real time tools to meet them where they are at.
+In a way that gives your patients real time tools to meet them where they are at.

 Watch this webinar for education on how to incorporate breathing for orthopedic patients, persistent pain patients, patients dealing with stress and anxiety, and athletes wanting to improve performance.

 One’s ability to maintain physical exercise is related to their body’s sensitivity to Carbon Dioxide.
 Learn why this matters, who can benefit, and how to incorporate it into your practice.